-Know primarily for their blossoms, these trees bring a strong visual appeal to the landscape.
-Flowering trees can be used in group plantings for a dramatic show of color or plant them as a focal point in the yard.
-Flowering evergreen trees maintain their leaves year round while deciduous varieties lose their leaves in the fall and re-leaf in the spring.
+Shade Trees are known primarily for their outstanding ability to produce shade for the home landscape.
+Many shade trees offer unique texture or stunning fall color.
+Use them around patios or in backyards to protect the family from the mid-day sun and enhance your outdoor lifestyle.
+Evergreen Shade trees maintain their leaves year round while deciduous varieties loose their leaves in the fall and re-leaf in the spring.
 Consider a trees' mature size when making your selection; leaving plenty of room between the tree and house.
 Do not plant tall trees under power lines.
 Properly placed around your home, trees can reduce air conditioning needs in the summer and energy used for heating in the winter.